SuperNOVAS v1.2

 long novas_to_naif_planet ( enum novas_planet id)

 Converts a NOVAS Solar-system body ID to a NAIF Solar-system body ID.
-NOVAS and NAIF use slightly different IDs for major planets, the Moon, and the Solar-system Barycenter (SSB).
+NOVAS and NAIF use slightly different IDs for major planets, the Moon, SSB, EMB, and the Pluto system.
 In NOVAS, major planets are have IDs ranging from 1 through 9, but for NAIF 1–9 are the planetary barycenters and the planet centers have numbers in the hundreds ending with 99 (e.g. the center of Earth is NAIF 399; 3 is the NOVAS ID for Earth and the NAIF ID for the Earth-Moon Barycenter [EMB]).
 The Sun and Moon also have distinct IDs in NAIF vs NOVAS.

 Parameters